operapoints/jet-engine-review/review.md

 https://www.ebay.com/itm/354996682357

 I also have a cooling system - air from behind the compressor flows into the shaft tunnel through three tangential holes in the shaft tunnel, and a lubricant line is fed through the fourth remaining hole.
-The idea is that air and lubricant will flow through the shaft tunnel and through the bearings, since the other end of the shaft tunnel opens into the stator exit which is at a lower pressure (there are equalization holes to allow the pressure in the small space behind the compressor to be equal to the compressor stagnation pressure).
+The idea is that air and lubricant will flow through the shaft tunnel and through the bearings, since the other end of the shaft tunnel opens into the stator exit which is at a lower pressure.
+There are equalization holes to allow the pressure in the small space behind the compressor to be equal to the compressor stagnation pressure, and the compressor outer rim will be machined to within 0.1mm of the diffuser housing to prevent excessive leakage.
 The main uncertainty I have here is whether this will work.
+I am particularly worried that air will leak from the space behind the compressor and leak into the compressor exit, impacting mass flow or reversing the airflow through the shaft tunnel.
+Currently the tight clearance around the compressor edge is all that really prevents this.
+The stagnation pressure is around 1.68 bar, compressor exit pressure is 1.10 bar, and stator exit pressure is 1.30 bar.

 I've also noticed that most rc jets mix lubricant into the fuel and then use the same mixture both for the bearings and for combustion - is there any benefit to this besides simplifying plumbing?
 I'm planning on running a separate pure lubricant line directly to the bearings.